-The effects of a pandemic or widespread outbreak of an illness, the Russia-Ukraine conflict, geopolitical tensions involving China, and similar macroeconomic events, including financial distress caused by recent or potential bank failures, global supply chain challenges, foreign currency fluctuations, elevated inflation and interest rates and monetary policy changes, could have a material adverse effect on our business, financial condition and results of operations.
+The effects of a pandemic or widespread outbreak of an illness, the Russia-Ukraine conflict, conflict in the Middle East, geopolitical tensions involving China, and similar macroeconomic events, including financial distress caused by recent or potential bank failures, global supply chain challenges, foreign currency fluctuations, elevated inflation and interest rates and monetary policy changes, could have a material adverse effect on our business, financial condition and results of operations.

 Our growth strategy involves the further expansion of our operations and customer base internationally.
-Any extended period of global and economic disruption resulting from a pandemic, the ongoing Russia-Ukraine conflict, other geopolitical tension and macroeconomic events such as financial institution failures, create increased uncertainty and strain on the global economy and could have a material adverse effect on our business, financial condition and results of operations.
+Any extended period of global and economic disruption resulting from a pandemic, the ongoing Russia-Ukraine conflict, conflict in the Middle East, other geopolitical tension and macroeconomic events such as financial institution failures, create increased uncertainty and strain on the global economy and could have a material adverse effect on our business, financial condition and results of operations.

-The ongoing conflict between Russia and Ukraine may adversely impact the economies of neighboring countries, such as Poland, in which we have a presence.
+The ongoing conflict between Russia and Ukraine and conflict in the Middle East, may adversely impact the economies of neighboring countries, such as Poland, in which we have a presence.
 Any increase in tensions between China and Taiwan, or other countries, including threats of military actions or escalation of military activities, could adversely affect our supply chain partners' operations in these areas - See "We depend on certain key component suppliers and vendors as part of our hardware manufacturing process.
 An interruption in the supply of components could impair our production capacity and affect hardware manufacturing output adversely affecting distribution."